debarchito/debarchito/README.md

 - Uses Go for small standalone projects
 - Uses Rust for systems programming
 - A Physics and Mathematics enthusiast
-- Works on Discord bots: discord.js and discord.py
+- Works on Discord bots: discord.js and discord.py (switched to pycord)
 - Currently working on "Project Sakura"

 <br>